 - 1 cup cabbage chopped

-- 1 tablespoon of fresh ginger grated or 1 tablespoon of ginger paste
+- 1 tablespoon ginger grated or 1 tablespoon of ginger paste

 - 4 green onions chopped